Hello, I'm Bridget Mannion

 I worked with the low-cost psychotherapy service at The Tivoli Institute from 2014 to 2017 and have been in private practice since then.
 I also work as a counsellor and psychotherapist with Family Carers Ireland, a registered charity supporting Ireland’s family carers.

-My work is covered by professional indemnity and public liability insurance and I abide by IACP’s Code of Ethics.
-I continually research and study to enhance my skills and understanding through workshops, seminars and courses.
+My therapy practice has full professional indemnity and public liability insurance, and during therapy, I abide by IACP’s Code of Ethics.
+To better understand how to help clients with their problems, I continually research and study to enhance my skills through workshops, seminars and courses.

 Paying it forward

 In response to a great need caused by the pandemic, I have been voluntarily providing Counselling and Psychotherapy services to Family Carers Ireland, a registered charity supporting many home-bound carers around Ireland.
-This has been a privilege as I was able to provide help, comfort and support to many of the country’s unsung and largely unpaid heroes, who are at the coal face caring for many of our most vulnerable people.
-This involved dealing with a large number of diverse personal issues affecting clients who are primary carers to family members of all ages and health conditions.
+It has been a privilege as I was able to help, comfort and support many of the country’s unsung and largely unpaid heroes, who are at the coal face caring for many of our most vulnerable people.
+It involved dealing with many diverse personal issues affecting clients who are primary carers to family members of all ages and health conditions.

-Free, no-obligation, 15-minute introductory chat, just click to book your session.
+Free, no-obligation, 15-minute introductory chat; click here to book your session.

 How I Work